|

 “Despite popular beliefs to the

-contrary, the single greatest barrier to business success is the
+contrary, the single greatest barrier

 one erected by culture."

-Edward T. Hall and Mildred Reed
+~Edward T. Hall and Mildred Reed

 Hidden Differences: Doing Business

-with the Japanese
+with the Japanese |

 |